Launch SPEAK UP to Protect Students

 Sex trafficking has been reported in every single state.

-One out of nine children is approached online by a predator.
+One out of seven children is approached online by a predator.

 One out of three girls and one out of five boys are sexually abused.

 Federal laws are underway which require Human Trafficking Prevention Education in public schools for grades K-12 (S.2136 & H.R.
 5150).
 We are partnering with select schools that will lead the way in adhering to this new mandate before any noncompliance measures take effect.

 What grades is SPEAK UP created for?